 HARI operates as both an interdisciplinary and transdisciplinary Institute.
 Established over a decade ago, its explicit aim is to foster intellectual exchange between scholars of different disciplines.

-It now hosts a wide range of collaborative projects, promoting events in central London locations and on Royal Holloway’s campus at Egham.
+It now supports a wide range of collaborative projects, hosting and/or promoting events in central London locations, on Royal Holloway’s campus at Egham and online.

-This section offers an introduction to this year’s research topics, with links to individual project pages.
+This section offers pointers to some recently-funded research topics, with links to individual project pages where apt.

 5th Denis Cosgrove Lecture - Visionary Geography: William Blake and the English Landscape